James Bruchac – Founder and Program Director of the Ndakinna Education Center

 Joseph Bruchac – Executive Director

 Joseph Bruchac lives in the Adirondack mountain foothills town of Greenfield Center, New York, in the same house where his maternal grandparents raised him.
 Much of his writing draws on that land and his Abenaki ancestry.
 He holds a B.A. from Cornell University, an M.A. in Literature and Creative Writing from Syracuse and a Ph.D. in Comparative Literature from the Union Institute of Ohio.
 He is the founder and Co-Director of the Greenfield Review Literary Center from which The Ndakinna Education Center evolved.
 For more information, please visit Joe’s website, www.josephbruchac.com.

 Jesse Bruchac – Language Director

 Eric has worked or volunteered at Ndakinna since 1998.
-He is skilled at animal tracking, wilderness survival, Native American Storytelling and photography.
+He is skilled at animal tracking, wilderness survival, Native American storytelling, photography and communications.
 As the Associate Director, Eric is involved with social media, press releases, community outreach, our camps, grant writing, and more.
-Eric has studied animal tracking and wilderness survival under James Bruchac, Vince Walsh, Jim Halfpenny, John Stokes and others across the country for more than twenty years.
+Eric has studied animal tracking and wilderness survival under James Bruchac, Vince Walsh, Jim Halfpenny, John Stokes and others across the country for more than twenty-five years.
 Besides working at Ndakinna, Eric has run his own photography business for over a decade (www.awasos.com), and shared his outdoor skills at other locations in the area – including Camp Northwoods at Skidmore College, and the Boy Scout and Girl Scout troops of Schuylerville.
 He has also worked as an outdoor educator for C5 Los Angeles while based in Hyattville, WY.
 Eric graduated from Skidmore College in 2008 with a Bachelor of Arts in Environmental Studies concentrated in Biology, with a second major in Music.

 Executive Officers & Board Members